motilast95/july_pairs/docs/PROGRESS_REPORT.md

 ## 🎉 Conclusion

 The pairs trading system has achieved **exceptional performance** with a **1.170 Sharpe ratio** and **44.2% outperformance** vs benchmarks.
-The system is **production-ready** with clean, optimized code and comprehensive risk management capabilities.
+The system is **production-ready** with clean, optimized code, comprehensive risk management capabilities, and a **professional visualization suite** perfect for presentations and documentation.

 **Key Success Factors:**
 - Optimal market regime (2020-2025)
 - Robust pair selection methodology
 - Proper walk-forward validation
 - Clean, maintainable codebase
+- Professional visualization suite

 The system demonstrates the effectiveness of **statistical arbitrage strategies** in generating consistent, risk-adjusted returns while providing valuable diversification benefits to traditional equity portfolios.
+The comprehensive visualization suite makes it easy to communicate the strategy's advantages to stakeholders and recruiters.

 ---

 **Last Updated:** July 27, 2025
 **Next Review:** August 2025
+**Visualization Suite:** Complete with 8 professional charts